jakeware/task_manager_ros/README.md

 This is a process manager package that allows for the execution of processes as well as a simple visualization of their resource consumption and standard output.
 There are two main modules, task_minion and task_master.
 The minion includes a Tkinter GUI that allows for the selection and interaction with a set of tasks from a predefined list.
 Tasks can be processes or groups of processes.
 The master is a python module responsible for executing commands.

+Note: The names of the minion and master modules should be switched.
+The package evolved such that the original names no longer make sense.
+That will be sorted out once everything is a little farther along.

-## Build
+## Quick Start

-We are in alpha with this at the moment.
-Here are some instructions to help test the package.
+This project is in alpha at the moment.
+However, if you decide you would like to experiment with it, here are some basic setup instructions.

 ```
 mkdir -p task_manager_ws/src